-Except as provided by law other than the Collaborative Law Act, during the collaborative law process, on the request of another party, a party shall make timely, full, candid, and informal disclosure of information related to the collaborative matter without formal discovery.
+Except as provided by law other than this act, during the collaborative law process, on the request of another party, a party shall make timely, full, candid, and informal disclosure of information related to the collaborative matter without formal discovery.
 A party also shall update promptly previously disclosed information that has materially changed.
-Parties may define the scope of disclosure during the collaborative law process.
+The parties may define the scope of disclosure during the collaborative law process.

 SECTION 13.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1891.13 of Title 12, unless there is created a duplication in numbering, reads as follows:
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 3313 of Title 12, unless there is created a duplication in numbering, reads as follows:

-STANDARDS OF PROFESSIONAL RESPONSIBILITY AND MANDATORY REPORTING
+STANDARDS OF PROFESSIONAL RESPONSIBILITY AND MANDATORY REPORTING NOT AFFECTED.

-The Collaborative Law Act does not affect:
+This act does not affect: